What is sleep apnoea?

 The most important thing to do when considering treatment for sleep apnoea is to book a consultation with a qualified practitioner in order to create an effective treatment plan.
 At TMJ Centre Melbourne, we work to improve the position of the jaw, head, and neck to reduce or remove the pressure on your airways.

-What makes TMJ Centre Melbourne truly unique is that we offer treatment from Dr Shah, a TMJ Dentist and Dr Dowker, a TMJ Chiropractor at the same time.
+What makes TMJ Centre Melbourne truly unique is that we offer treatment from Dr Shah, a TMJ Dentist and our TMJ chiropractor, a TMJ Chiropractor at the same time.
 We offer a comfortable and effective alternative to a traditional CPAP device to treat sleep apnoea.
-Dr Shah provides patients with a mandibular advancement splint to gently hold the lower jaw in an ideal position to avoid airway collapse, whilst Dr Dowker will use chirporactic methods to ensure that your airway is clear.
+Dr Shah provides patients with a mandibular advancement splint to gently hold the lower jaw in an ideal position to avoid airway collapse, whilst our TMJ chiropractor will use chirporactic methods to ensure that your airway is clear.

 This technique is very effective and generally has a higher compliance rate with patients when compared to CPAP machines.